Is My Orchid Dying? Here are Four Signs That Say It Is

 When our customers call asking if their orchid is dead, the answer is usually no. It's "resting" or in the vegetative state, which is a normal part of an orchid's lifecycle.
 While orchids are low-maintenance houseplants, there are a few signs that it's ready for the orchid graveyard.

 Is My Orchid Dead?
 4 Telltale Signs

-While most cases of root rot are fixable, if your root rot is extensive enough that all of the plant’s roots have turned brown and there are no healthy green areas left, it may be time to discard the plant.
-Another sign your plant’s roots are unsalvageable is if the area that connects the roots and leaves is mushy.
+While some cases of root rot are fixable, if all of the plant’s roots have turned brown and there are no healthy green areas left, it may be time to discard the plant.

-Thankfully, Phalaenopsis orchids can endure a variety of ailments and still come out looking beautiful.
-But if you notice any of the above signs or your orchid isn’t recovering from an infestation or case of rot, you may want to consider replacing it with a new, healthy orchid.
+While Phalaenopsis orchids are resilient, there are times when the situation is so severe the plant should be 'put down.'
+If you notice any of the above signs or your orchid isn’t recovering from an infestation or case of rot, it is probably dead and you may want to consider replacing it with a new, healthy orchid.